hectorarem/drones/README.md

 7. Start the development server:

         python manage.py runserver

+### Unit Test
+System endpoints are tested.
+Each test is unitary for each application.
+Tested functionalities.
+1. login
+2. logout
+3. user registration
+4. Drone CRUD
+5. Medication CRUD
+6. Drone medication Package create and update
+7. Battery Logs List

+You can run in the project's root

+     python manage.py test

 ## For API Rest documentation, visit this doc for info
 <a href="https://github.com/hectorarem/drones/blob/main/docs/API_REST.md">API REST DOCs</a>